openkfw/TruBudget/docs/operation-administration/logging-monitoring.md

 - Set the log level via `LOG_LEVEL`.
 This will setting will be used for every service by default.
   The possible values are: "trace", "debug", "info", "warn", "error" and "fatal".

-- The developer and operation startup scripts control the log level for each service specifically (see .env_example files in scripts folder).
+- The developer and operation startup scripts control the log level for each service specifically (see .env.example files in scripts folder).
 Following Variables can be modified there:
   - Set the log level via `API_LOG_LEVEL`.
 Controls Log Level for API.
   - Set the log level via `BLOCKCHAIN_LOG_LEVEL`.
 Controls Log Level for the Blockchain
   - Set the log level via `EXCEL_LOG_LEVEL`.
 Controls Log Level for Excel Service